NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   sensor types.
 See also ``--camera_poses_to_float``.
 Type: bool.
 Default: false.
 ``--num_exclude_boundary_pixels`` Flag as outliers pixels closer than this to image boundary, and ignore that boundary region when texturing using the optimized cameras with the ``--out_texture_dir`` option.
+Provide one number per sensor, in the same order as in the rig config file.
+Example:
+  '100 0 0'.
+For fisheye lenses, this improves a lot the quality of results.
-This is very experimental.
-Type: int32.
-Default: 0.
+  Type: string.
+Default: "".
 ``--num_iterations`` How many solver iterations to perform in calibration.)
   Type: int32.
 Default: 20.
 ``--num_match_threads`` How many threads to use in feature detection/matching.